Information bounds production in replicator systems: Results

 Here, $ I_{\pi}(R;Y)$ emerges as the natural operational measure of the benefit of side information for replicator systems.
 Eq.~\eqref{eq:miexcess} is universal, in the sense that --- apart from its dependence on the scaling factor $\Omega$ --- it does not depend on any other chemical properties of the system, such as the steady-state productivity or the constant $\gammaConst$.

-\section{Application to a real-world system}
+\subsection{Application to a real-world system}

-In this section, we propose a potential experiment that relates our information-theoretic findings to empirically measurable quantities in a real-world experimental setup.
-Specifically, drawing inspiration from recent work in prebiotic chemistry~\cite{monreal2020emergence,liu2024light}, we study photocatalytic molecular self-replicators in a flow reactor, {which could be considered to be a realistic implementation of the scenario illustrated in Fig.~\ref{fig:scheme}.
-We show in concrete terms how an autonomous system can implement a strategy and maintain an internal memory that serves as a source of side information.}
+In this section, we propose a connection between our previous information-theoretic findings and empirically measurable quantities in a plausible real-world experimental setup.
+Drawing inspiration from recent work in prebiotic chemistry~\cite{monreal2020emergence,liu2024light}, we study photocatalytic molecular self-replicators in a flow reactor, which provide a realistic implementation of the scenario illustrated in Fig.~\ref{fig:scheme}.
+Here, we also show in concrete terms how an autonomous system can implement a strategy and maintain an internal memory that serves as a source of side information.

-\subsection{System and fluctuating environment}
+\subsubsection{System and fluctuating environment}

 In Ref.~\cite{liu2024light}, the authors demonstrated two self-replicating species of complex synthetic molecules (termed $\1_6$ and $\1_3$) representing hexameric and trimeric macrocycles that self-assemble from a monomer species (termed $\1$).
 These macrocycles spontaneously stack to form respective fibers that catalyze their own production.
 Furthermore, by binding these replicators to photosensitive co-factors, the authors showed that these fibers enhance self-replication in response to different light stimuli.
-Under the right chemical conditions, replicator $\1_6$ wins in a {\em weakly lit} environment, and $\1_3$ wins in~a~{\em strongly lit} one.
-Autocatalysis does not occur when the system is placed in {\em dark} conditions.
-In addition to autocatalysis, formation and degradation reactions exchange matter between polymers and monomer.
-We assume that such `exchange reactions' occur at slow rates at all times.
-For details, see Fig.~\ref{fig:setup}a and Table~\ref{tab:reactions}.
+Under the right chemical conditions, replicator $\1_6$ wins in a {\em weakly lit} environment, and $\1_3$ wins in~a~{\em strongly lit} one. \newstuff{When the system is placed in {\em dark} conditions, autocatalysis occurs only for the hexamer $\1_6$ and at a smaller rate than with light.
+In addition to autocatalysis, there are also slower reactions that exchange matter between the two polymer populations.} For details of the reaction scheme, see Fig.~\ref{fig:setup}a and Table~\ref{tab:reactions}.